Joe Bryan: International career

 Bryan was selected by the Scotland national under-21 football team in October 2012, but could not play due to a concussion he received playing for Bristol City against Leeds United.
 He remains eligible for Scotland through his parents but has not been selected for any squads subsequently.

 Personal life

-Joe's father, Alan, is a cardiac surgeon, specializing in aortic surgery.
-In 2017, Alan famously performed a successful surgery on football manager Lee Johnson's father Gary.
+Bryan's father, Alan, is a cardiac surgeon, specialising in aortic surgery.
+In 2017, Alan performed successful surgery on football manager Lee Johnson's father Gary.
 Coincidentally, Lee was managing Bristol City at that time, and Joe was one of his players.
 This sparked theories among fans that Joe was only picked into the team because his father saved his manager's father's life.
-However, he later denied these claims, saying "Hopefully, people will begin to see I’m quite good at football, perhaps."
+However, he later denied these claims, saying "Hopefully, people will begin to see I'm quite good at football, perhaps."

 His sister, Lucy, is a pole vaulter.